Site icon Circuit Ideas for You

 Frequency to Voltage Converter Circuit using IC 555

-We can make Frequency to Voltage Converter Circuit using IC 555 in monostable mode.
+Furthermore, we can make Frequency to Voltage Converter Circuit using IC 555 in monostable mode and FVC is useful for many things where we need to check frequency like:

 Circuit Working: